1 - Rules

 - 4.4 - 2 min Half-Time - All the matches in all the age categories.

 - 4.5 - In case of draw in Playoffs A and B the game will be decided by penalties according to FIFA’s regulations.
+Every player on the roster can be selected to kick a penalty.

 5 - Match Details